The Rado Path Decomposition Theorem: Corollaries in Mathematical Logic

 \section{Corollaries in Mathematical Logic}

+For a reference for the terms used in this section we suggest \citet{MR3244278}.
 The existence of a non-principal ultrafilter on the natural numbers is a strong assumption that unfortunately cannot be shown in Zermelo Fraenkel set theory, see \citet{MR0176925}; the axiom of choice is sufficient see \citet{MR1940513}.
-By independent results of \citet{MR3225587}, \citet{MR2262315}, and \citet{MR2950192}, the ultrafilter proof of Rado Path Decomposition implies that for every $r$-coloring $c$ of $[\mathbb{N}]^2$ there is a path decomposition arithmetical in $c$, and as a statement of second order arithmetic the Rado Path Decomposition Theorem holds in $ACA_0$.
+By independent results of \citet{MR3225587}, \citet{MR2262315}, and \citet{MR2950192}, the ultrafilter proof of Rado Path Decomposition implies that for every $r$-coloring $c$ of $[\mathbb{N}]^2$ there is a path decomposition arithmetical in $c$, and as a statement of second order arithmetic the Rado Path Decomposition Theorem holds in $\mathsf{ACA}_0$.

 The same result can be obtained by an examination of the cohesive proof in Section~\ref{Cohesive_Proof_Subsection}.
 In fact, that proof can give us more.
 A careful analysis shows that a path decomposition can always be found in the jump of the cohesive set $C'$.
 The key issue is that exactly one $N(m,j)$ is large (with respect to our cohesive set $C$).
 It is $\Delta^C_2$ (but not computable in $C$) to determine which one.